 - The router keeps a translation table mapping private IPs and port numbers to the corresponding public IP and port.

-- When the response from the internet arrives, the router refers to this table and rewrites the destination IP back to the internal device’s private IP.
+- When the response from the internet arrives, the router refers to this table.
+It rewrites the destination IP back to the internal device’s private IP.

 - The device receives the reply without needing to know that NAT occurred.